Configure GCP Compute Snapshot IAM Bindings

 • Custom role definitions

-These omissions are intentional: the goal is to illustrate how IAM bindings are wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each binding type is wired, not provide drop-in access control modules.
 See the SnapshotIamBinding resource reference for all available configuration options.

 Let's configure GCP Compute Snapshot IAM Bindings